rkillickdev/spelling-bee-scramble/README.md

 ## **Imagery**

-As this is a game aimed at children, I have used imagery appropiate for this goal.
+As this is a game aimed at children, I have used imagery appropriate for this goal.
 The picture hints were sourced royalty free from [uxwing](https://uxwing.com/).
-The bold colors and animated style make the images easily recognisable and appealing to children, and gives the game a sense of fun.
+The bold colours and animated style make the images easily recognisable and appealing to children, and gives the game a sense of fun.

 The bumble bee logo displayed on the game landing page ties in with the theme of a Spelling Bee.